JohnnyTeutonic/doom_clone/README.md

 ### Quick setup

-We've provided a setup script for WSL2 users:
+I've provided a setup script for WSL2 users:

 ```bash
 # Make the script executable